Soesah/watchlist.lostmarbles.nl/readme.md

 Just another watchlist app.
 For me.

-Just for fun, written in es6, using Vue and a little php to maintain a movie/documentary/series/game watchlist.
+Just for fun, written in Typescript, using Vue and a some Golang to maintain a movie/documentary/series/game watchlist.

 ## Project setup